magento/magento2/app/code/Magento/Vault/README.md

 # Magento_Vault module

-The Magento_Vault module implements the integration with the Vault payment gateway and makes the latter available as a payment method in Magento.
+The Magento_Vault module implements the integration with the Vault payment gateway and makes it available as a payment method in Magento.

 ## Installation details

-Before installing this module, note that the Magento_Vault is dependent on the following modules:
+The Magento_Vault module is dependent on the following modules:

 - Magento_Checkout
 - Magento_Customer